Why did the American Textile History Museum close?

 While Cornell University Library will receive the bulk of the American Textile History Museum Osborne Library Collection, portions of the library, archive, and museum collections – including its extensive holdings of maps, dye books and recipes, patents, and trade literature, as well as curatorial collections, including machinery and costumes -- will be transferred to other institutions.

-For an up-to-date listing of collection transfers, please visit the ATHM website:
+For an up-to-date listing of collection transfers, please visit the American Textile History Museum webpage, as archived in the Wayback Machine.

 When may I access the collection?